14 Linear discriminant analysis

 common.legend = TRUE, legend = "bottom")

 Figure 14.3: Scatterplot of distance to cfa and road for the bushfires data, and corresponding variance-covariance ellipses.
-There is a lot of difference between the ellipses, so it cannot be assumed that the population variance-covariances are equal.
+There is a lot of difference between the shapes and the orientation of the ellipses, so it cannot be assumed that the population variance-covariances are equal.

 The equal and elliptical variance-covariance assumption is reasonable for the penguins data because the ellipse shapes roughly match the spread of the data.
 It is not a suitable assumption for the bushfires data, because the spread is not elliptically-shaped and varies in size between groups.